Company: Founders Brewing Company

-I came across this a beer a little while ago and was immediately attracted by the name.
+I came across Founders Breakfast Stout a little while ago and was immediately attracted by the beer’s name.
 I’ve always thought that breakfast is the most important meal of the day.
 Now it’s also the best meal of the day.
 Ha Ha.
 OK.
 I know that was cheesy and has probably been done 1,000 times before, but I had to.

 The first time I tried this brew, I knew I had to write about it.
 Apparently, I’m not the only one.
-Tons of people have already written about it and agree with me.
+Tons of people have already written about Founders Breakfast Stout and agree with me.

 The coffee lover’s consummate beer.
 Brewed with an abundance of flaked oats, bitter and imported chocolates, and Sumatra and Kona coffee, this stout has an intense fresh-roasted java nose topped with a frothy, cinnamon-colored head that goes forever.

-I was first introduced to this stout by one of my friends.
+I was first introduced to the Founders Breakfast Stout by one of my friends.
 When he gave it to me, I was a little unsure about it.
 I’ve tried a number of different oatmeal stouts and was never really impressed.
 Being one to always try something new, I took the bottle from him and tried a big swig of the thick, oily, full-bodied brew.

 Much to my surprise it didn’t have the weird, overpowering oatmeally taste that the other brands have.
 It has a dark, black velvet viscous malt has an amazingly pronounced coffee taste that I really love.
 As soon as you crack open the bottle, the coffee aroma fills the air.